nate-brown-dev/reading-notes/README.md

 # reading-notes

-## About me
+## Introduction

 My name is **Nate Brown**.
 I grew up in Eastern Washington 🏜️, then spent 21 years in the military 🪖, but my spiritual home is the west (wet) side 🌲 of Washington.

-I am currently a student at Code Fellows in Seattle, WA.
+I am currently a student at Code Fellows in Seattle, WA

+## About this page

+This is where I keep all of my class notes, projects, and other stream of consciousness bits.

 Read more at [About me](about-me.md) and check out my [GitHub profile page](https://github.com/nate-brown-1)